Horace Nock

 Horace Keyworth Nock (26 October 1879 – 2 August 1958) was an Australian politician, farmer and company director.

 Early years and background

 He was born at Salisbury, South Australia to Joseph Nock and his second wife Eliza, née Keyworth.

 Nock attended Tarlee State School and Prince Alfred College in Adelaide, and joined his father's store and wheat buying business, which he ran from his father's death in 1904 until 1914, when he relocated to a grazing property, Nelungaloo, near Parkes, New South Wales.
 Here, he established a prosperous mixed farm.
-He was president of the Farmers and Settlers' Association of New South Wales from 1928–1932, and was treasurer from 1938–1958.
+He was president of the Farmers and Settlers' Association of New South Wales from 1928 to 1932, and was treasurer from 1938 to 1958.

 Political career

 Nock was elected to the Australian House of Representatives for the Division of Riverina in 1931, representing the Country Party.
 He was temporary chairman of committees (1935–37) and then secretary and whip of the party in 1937.
 Nock was appointed Minister without portfolio administering External Territories in 1940, when Archie Cameron led the Country Party into the Menzies ministry.
 Later that year, he was defeated in his own electorate, and his campaign for the Senate in 1943 was unsuccessful.